Green-Hat-fd/portfolio/index.md

 | Main programmer |
 | Game Designer   |

 _Fight 4 Life_ is a 2D survival indie game where the Sun is a deadly laser and 4 characters find themselves in a subway, trying to find safety from the heat.
-Your job is to keep them alive, rationing all the resources, explore the outside of a station at night and fight if necessary.
+The player's job is to keep them alive, rationing all the resources, explore the outside of a station at night and fight if necessary.

 **_Feature(s)_**